 Kingfish Gear Guide

 Everything you need to catch kingfish in New Jersey.
-Rods, reels, tackle, and accessories with direct Amazon links and local tips.
+Rods, reels, tackle, and accessories, with local tips on what actually works here.

 Kingfish (northern whiting) are the perfect light-tackle surf species - abundant, delicious, and accessible to anglers of all skill levels.
 These small but scrappy fish prowl the surf zone searching for worms and crabs, making them ideal targets for a relaxing day on the beach with simple gear.